Badinesan/content-ops-starter/content/pages/index.md

       text: Breakthrough scientific discoveries
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    subtitle: Discuss with the best scientists in your field
     text: >
       A service that provides advice and guidance to startups and small businesses.